-- Car accidents: Whether you were driving, riding a bike, crossing the street or walking on a sidewalk, if a negligent driver struck you, you might have a personal injury claim against them.
+- Car accidents: Whether you were driving, riding a bike, crossing the street, or walking on a sidewalk, if a negligent driver struck you, you might be able to file a personal injury claim against them.

-- Slips and falls: Property owners have a legal duty to keep their premises reasonably safe and free of dangerous conditions.
-If you suffered injuries at a restaurant, store, or another public place because of a dangerous condition on the property, you might have a personal injury claim against the property owner.
+- Slip and fall accidents: Property owners have a legal duty to keep their premises reasonably safe and free of dangerous conditions.
+If you suffered injuries at a restaurant, store, or another public place because of a dangerous condition on the property, you might be able to file a personal injury claim against the property owner.

 - Defective products: Poorly designed or manufactured products can sometimes cause serious accidents.
 For example, defective car parts, elevators, and automatic tools can cause severe injuries.
-In these cases, you can file a personal injury claim against the designer, the manufacturer, or a related party.
+In any of these cases, you can file a personal injury claim against the designer, the manufacturer, or a related party.

-- Medical malpractice: Doctors and other medical personnel must follow accepted guidelines when providing medical services.
-If a doctor fails to follow these guidelines and caused you harm, you might have grounds for a medical malpractice claim.
+- Medical malpractice: Doctors and other medical personnel must follow accepted professional guidelines when providing medical services.
+If a doctor failed to follow these guidelines and caused you harm, you might have grounds for a medical malpractice claim.

-- Work injuries: Some occupations are inherently dangerous, like construction work and commercial truck driving.
+- Work injuries: Some occupations are inherently dangerous, like construction work.
 In certain situations, you can seek worker’s compensation or additional funds after suffering an on-the-job injury.

 The Process of Filing a Personal Injury Claim in Pennsylvania